 The Titanic Museum does not allow video or photos through the museum.
 They have a collection of artifacts and even pieces that were on the ship.
 I didn’t realize how emotional we would all feel as we learned more about what it was like to be on the Titanic.
 It was powerful and I was happy we visited to learn more.

 After the museum we headed next door to the Hatfield & McCoy’s Dinner Feud.
-I had a bit of hesitant heading into this.
+I was a bit hesitant heading into this.
 I didn’t know what to expect and wasn’t sure we would enjoy it.

 I have to say we were pleasantly surprised.
 The show is based on the “historical feud of Hatfield and McCoy”.
 It is highly entertaining with dancing and all the kids are invited to the stage to do a bit of dancing.